 - Virtual enterprise assistants — Conversational interfaces for employees to simplify their access and engagement with the enterprise and its systems

 - Virtual personal assistants — Generalist assistants for users that broker first-, second- or third-party services and knowledge; commonly deployed on consumer or dedicated devices

-- Chatbots — Narrowly focused chat agents; typically for a specific task
+- Chatbot — Narrowly focused chat agents; typically for a specific task

 Which direction does the market go?